friendly-bits/geoip-shell/OpenWrt/README.md

 ## Resources management on OpenWrt
 Because OpenWrt typically runs on embedded devices with limited memory and very small flash storage, geoip-shell implements some techniques to conserve these resources as much as possible:
-- During installation on OpenWrt, comments and the debug code are stripped from the scripts to reduce their size.
+- During installation on OpenWrt via the install script, comments and the debug code are stripped from the scripts to reduce their size.
+The ipk packages already come with comments and debug removed.
 - Only the required modules are installed, depending on the system (iptables- or nftables- based).
 - I've researched the most memory-efficient way for loading ip lists into nftables sets.
 Currently, nftables has some bugs related to this process which may cause unnecessarily high memory consumption. geoip-shell works around these bugs as much as possible.
 - To avoid unnecessary flash storage wear, all filesystem-related tasks geoip-shell does which do not require permanent storage are done in the /tmp directory which in the typical OpenWrt installation is mounted on the ramdisk.
+Besides the scripts, by default geoip-shell only stores a tiny config file in permanent storage and that config file gets overwritten only when you change the config.
 - Some defaults on OpenWrt are different to further minimize flash storage wear (read below).

 ### Scripts size